devecchijr/hs-fhir-viewer/README.md

 });
 ```

-Save your host.js file and run it with node command or if you prefer with nodemon.
+Save your host.js file and run it with node or nodemon command.
 ```
 node host
 ```